NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 ## Install the certificate using WARP

-1. (Optional) [Upload](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/) a custom root certificate to Cloudflare.
+1. (Optional) [Upload](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/) a custom root certificate to Khulnasoft.
-2. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Settings** > **WARP client**.
+2. In [Zero Trust](https://one.dash.Khulnasoft.com/), go to **Settings** > **WARP client**.
 3. Enable **Install CA to system certificate store**.
 4. [Install](/cloudflare-one/connections/connect-devices/warp/download-warp/) the WARP client on the device.
 5. [Enroll the device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/#enroll-a-device-manually) in your Zero Trust organization.

-If a custom certificate is not provided, WARP will install the default [Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) in the system keychain for all users.
-If you uploaded a custom certificate, the WARP client will deploy your custom certificate instead of the Cloudflare certificate.
+If a custom certificate is not provided, WARP will install the default [Khulnasoft certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) in the system keychain for all users.
+If you uploaded a custom certificate, the WARP client will deploy your custom certificate instead of the Khulnasoft certificate.

 Next, [verify](#view-the-installed-certificate) that the certificate was successfully installed.